romgrk/solid-base-components/README.md

 ## Conventions

-Elements try to follow these conventions:
+User-input elements try to follow these conventions:
- - Have an `onChange(value: any, ev: Event)` handler, where the first argument is the new value.
  - If `props.value` didn't change, keep the value in sync with the DOM, to bring the behavior closer to React.
  - Have a `loading: boolean` property that sets the element to `disabled` and displays a spinning loading icon.
- - Choice picking components (`Select` and `Radio.Group` for now) take an `options: Option[]` property, where `Option` is `{ value: string|number|null, label: JSX.Element }`.
+ - Choice picking components (`Select`, `Radio.Group`, `Dropdown`) take an `options: Option[]` property, where `Option` is `{ value: string|number|null, label: JSX.Element }`.
+ - Have an `onChange(value: any, ev: Event)` handler, where the first argument is the new value.
+If it's a choice-picking component, the `Option` is passed as a third argument.